sfeye/CS461-AI/Project1/README.md

 ## Part 2 Displaying the map via Google Maps API

-I got tired of plugging in the coordinates individually to google maps to test because I couldn't find a good tool to map my ouputs in one go, so I made one.

 ### Running the application - git checkout map

 **Java Spring Boot Application - REST API**